nhayase/XROSS/README.md

-# XROSS
+# XROSS - X-Ray Optics Simulation Software
-XROSS is completely free and open source software for X-ray optics.
+The XROSS is completely free and open source software for X-ray optics.

-Please cite the follow when using XROSS:
+Please cite the follow when using the XROSS:

     Naoki Hayase, "XROSS - X-Ray Optics Simulation Software," Submitted (2025).